rafaeleyng/dotfiles/README.md

 Notable folders:

-- `features`: each subfolder contains configuration for some feature.
+- `common`: each subfolder contains configuration for some feature.
 Notable examples:
   - `bin/`: files are added to `$PATH` and made available everywhere, and are executed in a child process.
   - `functions/`: files are added to `$fpath` and made available everywhere, and are executed in the current process.
+- `macos`: contains macOS-specific files;
+- `ubuntu`: contains Ubuntu-specific files;
 - `scripts`: scripts that you can run manually, to either install this dotfiles project or install/update the dependencies it specifies.

 ### special files